gklyne/EMLO_in_CRM_samples/EMLO_LD_CRM_Annalist/EMLO_LD_CRM_Annalist.md

 In this phase, we look at how CIDOC CRM might be used to record information about Early Modern Letters, using information from the EMLO project.

 International Council of Museums (ICOM) Documentation Group (CIDOC) has over many years designed and defined their Conceptual Reference Model (CIDOC CRM) for describing museum artifacts.
 At it's heart is an "event-based" model that can be applied to a range of cultural and other kinds of information.
-(The model has similarities with more recent work to describe provenance of online data, such as W3C PROV).
+(The model has similarities with more recent work to describe provenance of online data, notably W3C PROV).

-In this exercise, we will use pre-loaded CIDOC CRM definitions in Annalist to create a description of an Early Modern Letter recorded in EMLO.
+In this exercise, we will use CIDOC CRM definitions pre-loaded in Annalist to create a description of an Early Modern Letter from EMLO.
 We will describe a letter (artifact) that is linked to involved people (author, recipient) by activities (creation, transmission)

 ### Pick a letter from EMLO: open in new tab